• Skip to primary navigation

 • 1 Egg and 1 teaspoon water, lightly beaten with fork

-• Make two batches of homemade pie crust and place in fridge to firm.
+1. Make two batches of the double homemade pie crust and place them in the fridge to firm.

-• Preheat oven to 350 F (176 C).
+2. Preheat oven to 350℉ (180℃).
 Remove pan from freezer, line crust with parchment paper and fill with pie weights, dried rice, or uncooked beans.

-• Blind bake crust for 40 minutes or until golden on edges.
+3. Blind bake the bottom crust for 40 minutes or until golden on the edges.
 Carefully remove liner and weights by lifting out parchment paper.
 Place pan on cooling rack to completely cool.
 Using a sharp knife cut away any excess crust from sides of pan.
-Then transfer bottom crust in pan to freezer to freeze.
+Then transfer the bottom crust in pan to freezer to freeze.

-• Bake pie crust top on middle rack for 40 minutes or until golden brown.
+5. Bake pie crust top on the middle oven rack for 40 minutes or until golden brown.

 Blueberry Compote